What is CBD Oil?

 Oils that contain concentrations of CBD are known as CBD oils.
 The concentration and uses of different oils vary.

-CBD oil is a cannabinoid derived from the cannabis plant.
-Until recently, the most well-known compound in cannabis was delta-9 tetrahydrocannabinol (THC).
+The most well-known compound in cannabis used to be delta-9 tetrahydrocannabinol (THC).
 This is the most active ingredient in marijuana.

 Marijuana contains both THC and CBD, but the compounds have different effects.
 THC is well-known for the mind-altering "high" it produces when broken down by heat and introduced into the body, such as when smoking the plant or cooking it into foods.